-As at the date of this report, the Board has nine members including the Chairman, three independent Non-executive Directors and five Executive Directors.
-The names of the Directors serving at the end of the year and their biographical details are set out on pages 7, 8 and 9.
-All Directors listed served throughout the year, save for one Director who was reappointed 2 as an Executive Director.
+Colonial Group International Limited registered in Bermuda, acquired a minority interest in Beacon after receiving regulatory approval1.
+As a result, the Board now has eleven members: the Chairman, two independent Non-executive Directors, five Non-executive Directors and three Executive Directors.
+The names of the Directors serving at the end of the year and their biographical details are set out on pages 8 to 13.
+All Directors listed served throughout the year, save for Dr. Edmund Graham (Grant) Gibbons III, John David Gibbons, Shaista Naz Farrow and William Martin Kenny (Non-Executive Directors)2.